ericlenio/escreen/README.md

 # Background

-Here is the value proposition of this project: I am constantly ssh-ing to many servers, and within those servers sudo-ing into many different users and then often using vim.
-Each time I ssh and/or sudo, my preferred bash/ssh/vim settings are effectively wiped.
-Rather than copy rc files (.bashrc, .vimrc, etc.) all over the place, this project will automate it.
+This software makes for an automated, consistent command line experience when using GNU screen, bash, ssh, and sudo.
+A key design goal of this project is that when you need to ssh and/or sudo into different accounts, you lose your current bash settings/functions.
+One way to address this is to copy configuration files to multiple machines/accounts, but that is very tedious.

-Also included is easy copy/paste to the system clipboard from a shell script, or inside vim (even a multiply nested ssh session running vim)
+With escreen, you have a framework which automatically synchronizes your own bash functions to ssh or sudo sessions (or even a nested ssh and then sudo'd to some other account)

-Warning: this project is completely biased to using bash, GNU screen, and vim.
+Also included is a copy/paste facility to control the system clipboard from a shell script, or inside vim (or even a nested ssh session running vim).

 # Architecture